-I’m entirely confident in my medical team that they will make the right decisions for me.
+I’m entirely confident that my medical teams will continue to make the right decisions for me.
 If they had not diagnosed me and started treatment straight away, I could have easily dropped dead sometime in March, or at any time since.
-I’m very glad that I have the choice not to do that.
+I’m very glad that didn’t happen.

 Of course I am very appreciative of messages of support.

 - Do NOT send me any suggestions about my treatment.
-My medical team has my full confidence.
+My medical teams have my full confidence.

 - If you want to help me through this, and you are person who both feels comfortable with and is allowed to give blood, then please DO give blood (UK).